bemasc/risav/draft-xu-risav.md

 ## Reliability

 The ACS, represented by a contact IP, must be a high-availability, high-performance service to avoid outages.
+There are various strategies to achieve this, including:

+* **Election**.
 This might be achieved by electing one distinguished ASBR as the ACS.
 The distinguished ASBR acting as an ACS will represent the whole AS to communicate with peer AS's ACS.
 This election takes place prior to the IKE negotiation.
-In this arrangement, an ASBR MUST be a BGP speaker before it is elected as the distinguished ASBR.
+In this arrangement, an ASBR MUST be a BGP speaker before it is elected as the distinguished ASBR, and a new election MUST replace the ACS if it fails.
+* **Anycast**.
+The ACS could be implemented as an anycast service operated by all the ASBRs.
+Route flapping can be mitigated using IKEv2 redirection ({{?RFC5685, Section 4}}).
+Negotiated SAs must be written into a database that is replicated across all ASBRs.

 ## Synchronizing Multiple ASBRs {#MPProblem}

-In RISAV, all ASBRs of each AS must have the same Security Associations, because the recipient does not keep distinct state for each sending ASBR (except for the replay window in tunnel mode).
-For example, ASBRs cannot perform IKE negotiation independently.
-Instead, the ACS is the entity that represents the AS to negotiate associations with other ASes.

-To ensure coherent behavior across the AS, the ACS MUST deliver each SA to all ASBRs in the AS immediately after it is negotiated.
+To ensure coherent behavior across the AS, the ACS MUST deliver each SA to all relevant ASBRs in the AS immediately after it is negotiated.
 RISAV does not standardize a mechanism for this update broadcast.

 During the SA broadcast, ASBRs will briefly be out of sync.
 RISAV recommends a grace period to prevent outages during the update process.